Student Life Staff

 Dr. Anitra Yusinski-McShea

-Anitra McShea, Ph.D., was appointed Vice Provost for Student Formation & Campus Life in July 2014.
-In this role, Dr. McShea is responsible for the overall management of the Division of Student Formation & Campus Life, which includes: Campus Ministries, The Center for Career Development, Center for Health Education and Wellness, Center for Student Engagement, Counseling Center, Cross Cultural Centers, Dean of Students, Recreational Sports, Residence Life, Student Conduct and Assessment, Student Government, Student Health Services, University Chaplain, and University Police.
-In her work as the Vice Provost for Student Formation & Campus Life, she is responsible for the management of all budgets, personnel, tactical planning, and assessment within the division.
-Dr. McShea also serves as the co-liaison to the Board of Trustees’ Education Committee and holds memberships on the President’s Cabinet, Incident Managment Team, and Admissions, Residence Life & Financial Aid Committee among others.
+Anitra McShea, Ph.D., was appointed Associate Vice President for Student Life in September 2018.
+In this role, Dr. McShea is responsible for the overall management of several departments in the Division of Student Life, which includes: The Center for Career Development, Center for Health Education and Wellness, Center for Student Engagement, Counseling Center, Cross Cultural Centers, Dean of Students, Residence Life, Student Conduct and Assessment, Student Government, and Student Health Services.
+Dr. McShea also serves as the co-liaison to the Board of Trustees’ Student Life Committee and holds memberships on the President’s Cabinet, Incident Management Team, and Admissions, Residence Life & Financial Aid Committee among others.

 Dr. McShea joined the University community in 2002 as the Director of Student Activities and Orientation.
 In 2004, Dr. McShea was named the Dean of Students and served in this role for 10 years.